intelligentnet/arcagi/README.md

 The Kaggle ARC-AGI challenge 2024 is an attempt to get computers to solve visual 2D puzzles, similar to those in many IQ test.
-To solve this challenge in a principled way requires perception of stucture and reasoning guided by comstraints.
+To solve this challenge in a principled way requires perception of stucture and reasoning guided by constraints.
 It currently cannot be solved by LLM/GenAI based methods though there may be a small place for them (or possibly just simple Neural Networks for specific recognition tasks).